-Being heavy means being slow, and inefficient, and cumbersome, and if stuck in a puddle – Impossible to get out of.
-That’s of course, talking about cars.
+Being heavy means being slow, inefficient, and cumbersome, and if stuck in a puddle – Impossible to get out of.
+That’s of course, talking about Heaviest Cars.
 But being heavy can also sometimes mean a symbol of luxury.

 Let’s look at some of the heaviest four wheels on the planet in today’s fat-shaming and unwoke feature of the heaviest cars in the world.